codeplaysoftware/LPGPU2-CodeXL/BUILD.md

 ##### Important

-> Before attempting to compile CodeXL if not on a clean machine be sure to clean out any previous builds of CodeXL especially if you have tried to build CodeXL with GCC versions not specified below.
+> Before attempting to compile CodeXL if not on a clean machine be sure to clean out any previous builds of CodeXL especially if you have tried to build CodeXL with a compiler other than GCC.
 Calling `buildCodeXLFullLinuxProjects -c` to clean the build is not enough to clear out previously built libraries or object files.
 Likely the files will be used and not rebuilt.
 Manually remove the `Output_x68_64` and recompile everything.